Moving to Zaragoza

 Expats moving to Zaragoza, a city in the northeast of Spain, are mostly drawn by the highly regarded University of Zaragoza (also known as Saragossa University), one of the oldest and most prestigious universities in the world.
 Zaragoza itself was capital of the Kingdom of Aragon and still retains many architectural treasures from this glorious past.
 Expats tend to enjoy how this sense of history is balanced with the modern conveniences of a world-class and cosmopolitan city.

-Alongside this modern architecture and a new high-tech tram system due to be completed in 2012, Zaragoza has an incredible Basilica, held dear by people from all over Spain.
+Alongside this modern architecture and a new high-tech tram system, Zaragoza has an incredible Basilica, held dear by people from all over Spain.
 It’s known as ‘El Pilar’ for the pillar on which the Virgin Mary is said to have appeared.
-Indeed expats in Zaragoza will notice how many women are named ‘Pilar’, in honour of this historic religious site.
+Indeed, expats in Zaragoza will notice how many women are named ‘Pilar’, in honour of this historic religious site.

-Expats that overcome these obstacles, however, get to enjoy a more relaxing, simpler and sunnier way of life.
-To help, there is a vibrant and welcoming expat community which centres around the themed pubs such as Bull McCabes, Gallaghers and Flahertys.
-Another source of welcome and social interaction are the many Spanish people who are interested in practising their English or getting to know expat residents.
+Expats may find it difficult to initially settle in due to the language difficulties, sluggish bureaucracy and the insular community.
+Those that overcome these obstacles, however, get to enjoy a more relaxing, simpler and sunnier way of life.
+To help, there is a vibrant and welcoming expat community.
+Another source of welcome and social interaction are the many Spanish people who are interested in practising their English or getting to know new residents.

 Moving to Zaragoza offers a range of other advantages, too.
 For starters it’s very safe, and has cheaper and better accommodation than the bigger cities.
 There are also plenty of opportunities to find work teaching privately or in a private language school.
-Native speakers of English can find work fairly easily despite unemployment being very high at the moment.
+Native speakers of English can find work fairly easily.
 Maños (people from Zaragoza) know they need to improve their English to increase their job prospects and so native speakers are in great demand.

 Zaragoza is also very well-situated to explore Spain.
-It’s halfway between Madrid and Barcelona, and both cities can be reached in three hours by car or 1.5 hours on the AVE (high-speed train; a luxury ride and cheap).
+It’s halfway between Madrid and Barcelona, and both cities can be reached in three hours by car or an hour and a half on the AVE (high-speed train).
 Two hours to the north is the Pyrenees, offering a multitude of activities, like hiking, skiing, snowboarding, abseiling, caving, camping and paragliding.
-Beaches on each coast can be reached within 2 to 3 hours, and there are many picturesque villages along the way with cobbled lanes, monasteries and castles to be explored.
+Beaches on each coast can be reached within two to three hours, and there are many picturesque villages along the way with cobbled lanes, monasteries and castles to be explored.